Weott, California: Economy

 The former economic base for Weott residents—primary and secondary lumber industries—has largely disappeared.
-Some locals commute to jobs in nearby communities or work with government entities such as the school district or Humboldt-Redwoods State Park.
-Retirees also make up an important part of the community.
+Some locals commute to jobs in nearby communities or work with government entities such as the school district or Humboldt Redwoods State Park.
+Retirees also comprise a significant part of the community.

 Arts and culture

 Events

 Since 1972, the Avenue of the Giants Marathon has taken place on the first Sunday in May, starting 4 km north of Weott at the Dyerville Bridge.
 It has included a 10 km race since 1993 and a 21.1 km race since 2002.
 The Humboldt Redwoods Marathon has taken place on the second Sunday of October since 1976.
 It now also includes 5 km and 21.1 km races.
 The 21.1 km race has served as the Pacific Association of the United States Track and Field Association championship for several years.
 There is a large spaghetti feed at Weott's Milligan Hall for the runners before the races.
 Since 1951, Weott has also been host to the Southern Humboldt Garden Club Flower Show.
 It is currently held at the Agnes J. Johnson Elementary School on the fourth Sunday in May.
 Local gardeners enter prized roses and other flowers from their gardens for a chance to win ribbons and prizes.
 The show also includes plant sales, food and other crafts.
-There are various seasonal activities at the Humboldt-Redwood State Park headquarters, including guided nature walks and Christmas tree lightings.
+There are various seasonal activities at the Humboldt Redwoods State Park headquarters, including guided nature walks and Christmas tree lightings.